Characters of the DC Extended Universe: Debuting in Wonder Woman 1984

-Alistair Lord

-Alistair Lord (portrayed by Lucian Perez) is the young son of Max Lord.

 Asteria

 Asteria (portrayed by Lynda Carter) is a legendary Amazon warrior.
-According to the legend, Asteria was given a suit of armour, made from all of the armour of her fellow Amazons, so-as to be strong enough to singlehandedly hold-off the forces of mankind, voluntarily staying behind to pre-occupy the armies of Men, allowing the other Amazons escape their enslavement to Themyscira.
+According to the legend, Asteria was given a suit of armour made from all of the armour of her fellow Amazons, so as to be strong enough to singlehandedly hold off the forces of mankind, voluntarily staying behind to preoccupy the armies of Men, allowing the other Amazons to escape their enslavement and flee to Themyscira.
 Wonder Woman discovers this armour and later dons it when fighting against Cheetah.
-At the end of the film, it is revealed that Asteria is still alive and well, living amongst humanity, keeping a low profile.
+At the end of the film, it is revealed that Asteria is still alive and well, living amongst humanity and keeping a low profile.

-Handsome Man

-An unnamed man credited in the film as "Handsome Man" (portrayed by Kristoffer Polaha) is possessed by Steve Trevor when the latter is unwittingly brought back from the dead by Diana Prince's wish, with only Diana seeing him as Steve.
-After Diana reluctantly renounces her wish, letting Steve go and freeing the man, she later bumps into him and meets him for real.

 Debuting in The Suicide Squad

+Gunter Braun / Javelin

+Gunter Braun (portrayed by Flula Borg), also known as the Javelin, is a former Olympic athlete who now uses his javelin as a weapon, and is recruited into the first squad.
+Harley Quinn finds his accent endearing.
+Braun is killed in the battle, but before dying, he entrusts his javelin to Harley.